diamonddel/tod0/README.md

             lst <list_name>     Display all tasks from list list_name       Name of the list

+            md <task>           Sets a task to be due today.
+                                This will result in the task being put in the 'My Day' list.

             new <task> [-r time]
                                 Create a new task